360ls/360ls/_sprint/sprint2/testing.md

 - Unit Tests:
   - Use unit tests to systematically measure the functionality of the python stitching script.
-  - Unit test the homography matrix with different image sets.
+  - Unit test the barrel distortion fixes that we made this sprint.
+Can we correctly calibrate the videos to reduce fish eye and barrel distortion?
-  - Unit test the keypoint detection for individual images of different brightness, size, etc.
+  - Unit test the remapping of the calibrated images
-  - Unit test the keypoint matching between multiple images.
-  - Unit test the output frames of the stitching script with different image sizes to see the accuracy of the stitching
+  - Unit test the efficiency of the stitching algorithm.
+Are we stitching quickly enough to establish a true live stream.
+  - Unit test the speed of the encoding.
+Is ffmpeg reading and encoding at a rate that is acceptable to produce a smooth live stream?
+  - Unit test calibration of 4 live camera feeds.
   - Unit test the configuration using streams of different quality, sizes, and on different systems.
-  - Unit test the rtmp connection to a server
+  - Unit test the rtmp connection to the AWS hosted Wowza server
-  - Unit test the encoding of videos of different sizes and qualities
+  - Unit test playing a video on our web app

 - Integration Tests:
-  - Test the connections between the driver file (run.py) and the stitching module (panorama.py)
+  - Test the piping of images from python stitching module to the ffmpeg encoding.
+Do the output images from the stitching get correctly piped from our module to the ffmpeg rtmp stream?
-  - Test the system with different numbers of cameras
-  - Test with still images, video files, and video streams.
+  - Test the configuration of 4 live camera streams into our stitching module.
+Can the stitching script produce a video of 4 cameras stitched together?
-  - Test the connection between the RTMP stream and the stitching script
+  - Test the connection between AWS wowza server and our web app.
+Can we receive a live stream video onto our Django/Python app?

 - Acceptance Tests:
-  - Look at the full output videos of stitched streams and test the quality
-  - Does the script take 4 video streams, create a homography matrix by matching key points, and stitching 4 streams together?
+  - Test viewing an output video from 4 live cameras stitched together.
+Look for things like low quality, lagging, warped around the sides, misalignment.
+  - Test the live streaming from 4 cameras.
+Test for discoloration, lagging, jumpiness, buffering, etc.
-  - Does the python script take a stitched video and stream it over RTMP to a server?
+- Final Test: Does the app take 4 live inputs, stitch them together, stream them over rtmp to wowza server, and push to a player on our web app where we can view the stream?

 ## Actual Plan